 It has only taken me the grand total of 10 months to find a solution but I have one.
 The babywearing bag.
 Put simply, it’s a regular bag but with wrap straps; which means it can be adapted based on the carry you are using.
-I haven’t yet managed to buy one but was lucky enough to test a babywearing bag made by the lovely Emma Bottomley at EM’s broidery and Stitches.
+I haven’t yet managed to buy one but was lucky enough to test a babywearing bag made by the lovely Emma Bottomley at EM’s broidery and Stitches ( who as of 2017 no longer are making items).
 The difference it made, well – wow!

 There are a few different places to buy babywearing bags (mostly small businesses – so you’d also be doing your bit for our economy).
-A quick Google or Facebook search should bring up plenty of results.
+Here is our list below of some retailers.
 Just don’t shout at me if you find yourself needing a babywearing bag to match all your slings.

 Article by Linda Chipps